-- Agriculture Creating, developing, or enhancing agricultural enterprise and sustainable farming projects with a focus on distribution at local and commercial markets. - Asset Building- Increasing availability of effective financial education and other assetbuilding strategies for individuals and families. - Career Pathways- Using multi-sector partnerships with entities such as Tribal Colleges, workforce development agencies, social service providers, and employers to develop workforce training programs that respond to local employers' hiring needs. - Commercial Trade- Strengthening local economies by increasing the availability of, or demand for, locally produced goods and services. - Economic Competitiveness Creating, expanding, and retaining businesses to reflect distinct economies operating in rural and urban areas, in both mature and emergent sectors. - Economic Infrastructure Addressing economic infrastructure needs that will strengthen business development and job creation in Native communities.
-Development of tribal code or court systems for purposes of economic development, including commercial codes, training for court personnel, and the development of non-profit subsidiaries or other tribal business structures. - Entrepreneurship and Microbusiness- Promoting entrepreneurial development through business incubators and other activities that support businesses and market the availability of local products or services. - Master plans for Community and Economic Development- Conducting the necessary planning and/or research to support achievement of long-range economic development goals.
+- Agriculture-Creating, developing, or enhancing agricultural enterprise and sustainable farming projects with a focus on distribution at local and commercial markets. - Asset Building-Increasing availability of effective financial education and other assetbuilding strategies for individuals and families. - Career Pathways-Using multi-sector partnerships with entities such as Alaska Native colleges, workforce development agencies, social service providers, and employers to develop workforce training programs that respond to local employers' hiring needs. - Commercial Trade-Strengthening local economies by increasing the availability of, or demand for, locally produced goods and services. - Economic Competitiveness-Creating, expanding, and retaining businesses to reflect distinct economies operating in rural and urban areas, in both mature and emergent sectors - Economic Infrastructure-Addressing economic infrastructure needs that will strengthen business development and job creation in Native communities.
+Development of tribal code or court systems for purposes of economic development, including commercial codes, training for court personnel, and the development of non-profit subsidiaries or other tribal business structures. - Energy-related activities-Projects that promote traditional energy activities and practices that support conservation and help to mitigate the high costs of the purchase, transportation, and storage of fuel in Alaskan villages, especially strategic energy plans that have been identified in tribally approved strategic energy plans.
+Examples include projects to implement renewable energy resources at the village-level, such as bioenergy, geothermal, hydropower, solar, wind, or other methods appropriate to the geographical location. - Entrepreneurship and Microbusiness-Promoting entrepreneurial development through business incubators and other activities that support businesses and market the availability of local products or services. - Master Plans for Community and Economic Development-Conducting the necessary planning and/or research to support achievement of long-range economic development goals.
 Examples may include establishing a separate division to administer economic development programs or performing gap or value-added analyses to identify strengths and weaknesses in the local economy.
-Strengthening an organization's capacity to deliver programs that promote economic development and security. - Native Community Financial Development Institutions The development of Native community development financial institutions including training and administrative expenses.
+Strengthening an organization's capacity to deliver programs that promote economic development and security. - Native Community Financial Development Institutions-the development of Native community development financial institutions including training and administrative expenses. - Place-based Economic Development-Using a village's or community's local or regional assets and resources while collaborating with multiple stakeholders to address economic development barriers.

-- Place-based Economic Development Using a tribe or community's local or regional assets and resources while collaborating with multiple stakeholders to address economic development barriers. - Subsistence Lifeways- Enhancing subsistence and agricultural activities to retain or revitalize traditional Native food sources and practices. - Tourism- Planning or developing resources, services, and businesses that promote travel, recreation, tourism, or branding to tell the story of Native Americans as the First Peoples of the United States.
-Projects may utilize the arts or other cultural resources to help revitalize Native communities, promote economic development, increase livability, and present the uniqueness of the Native communities to visitors in a way that celebrates the diversity of the United States. - Workforce Development- Developing activities that promote short- and long-term job creation by supporting targeted training of individuals to develop new technical skills, secure new credentials, and gain experience that will lead to jobs created and increased earned income.
+- Subsistence-Enhancing subsistence and agricultural activities to retain or revitalize traditional food sources and practices at the village level. - Tourism-Planning or developing resources, services, and businesses that promote travel, recreation, tourism, or branding to tell the story of Alaska Natives.
+Projects may utilize the arts or other cultural resources to help revitalize Native communities, promote economic development, increase livability, and present the uniqueness of the Native communities to visitors in a way that celebrates the diversity of the United States. - Workforce Development-Developing activities that promote short- and long-term job creation by supporting targeted training of individuals to develop new technical skills, secure new credentials, and gain experience that will lead to jobs created and increased earned income.